 Should you already have a Citrix XenApp or XenDesktop solution configured, you can use that to improve the user experience.
 By simply installing two Citrix Cloud Connectors and adding them to your StoreFront configuration, you will be able to aggregate your secure browsers with your existing published applications and desktops.
 This setup will also allow you to use the native Citrix Receiver for an improved user experience.

 Interested?
-Sign up for the Tech Preview and experience perhaps the easiest way to securely browse the web right now!
+Learn more about Secure Browser Standard Service and experience the easiest way to securely browse the web right now!